La Voz (Spanish TV series) season 12: Blind Auditions

 The first stage of the show, the blind auditions, premiered 19 September 2025.
 In this stage, artists perform on stage with coaches turned away from them in rotating chairs.
 If a coach is interested in working with the artist, he/she will press the main button on his/her chair to spin the chair towards the artist.
 If more than one coach turns, the artist gets to select his/her team.
 Like last season, the "block" feature returned, which allows a coach to effectively block another coach from getting an artist.
-This feature can be used twice per coach.
+This feature can be used twice per coach, however Mika and Yatra did not use their second "block".
 The "superblock" also returned, which allows a coach to block another coach after the performance has ended.
 This feature can be used thrice per coach.

 This season, two new features were introduced.
 Firstly, the "megablock" feature was added.
 First introduced on The Voice Kids Italy, this feature, given once to each coach, allows a coach to block every other coach, automatically defaulting the artist to his/her team.
+At the end of the blind auditions, Yatra and Mika did not use their "megablock".
 Additionally, each coach receives one "botón del arrepentimiento" (repentance button) to use.
 The concept, introduced on the 26th season of The Voice USA, allows a coach to acquire an originally eliminated artist (the artist did not receive a turn in the duration of his/her performance) and save that artist once all the chairs have spun around.